Techtonica/curriculum/projects/db-modeling-assignment.md

 ## Queries

-After designing and creating your tables above.
+After designing and creating your tables above, include SQL for the following queries

+### Creating/Updating Data

+1. Insert a new user that is joining the platform
 1. Insert record that a user uploaded a photo of a given url
+1. Update the database to record that a user Heart'ed a specific photo

+### Reading Data

 1. Find all the photos of one user (given their username)
-1. Find the single most recently added photo of one user (given their username)
-1. Update the database to record that a user Heart'ed a specific photo
 1. Find all the photos that one user Hearted
 1. Find all the Hearts for a given photo (given its primary key)

 ## End of Requirements

 If you have completed the above, or the due date has arrived, please submit according to instructions above.
-If you want a challenge, please continue.
+If you want more challenges, please continue.

 ## Bonus Queries

 1. Find the user with the most Hearts across all their photos
+1. Find the single most recently added photo of one user (given their username)
 1. Find the photo with the most Hearts

 ## Bonus

-- Make the database enforce that the usernames are unique
+- Make the database enforce that the usernames:
+  - are unique
+  - can be used in a url easily (no spaces, no URL characters - e.g. it can't contain a '?' or '/' since those having meaning in a URL)
 - Create a way to store which users follow each other (hint: following is unidirectional)